A birational lifting of the Stanley-Thomas word on products of two chains

 \end{defn}

 Let $(x_1,x_2,\dots,x_n)$ be any linear extension of a finite poset $P$.
-Then the birational map $\NAR$ can be equivalently defined as $\NAR=\tau_{x_n}\cdots \tau_{x_2} \tau_{x_1}$, i.e., toggling at each element of $P$ from bottom to top, as detailed in~\cite[\S5]{BAR-motion}.
+Then $\NAR$ can be equivalently defined as $\NAR=\tau_{x_n}\cdots \tau_{x_2} \tau_{x_1}$, i.e., toggling at each element of $P$ from bottom to top; the equivalence is proved in~\cite[Theorem 5.26]{BAR-motion}.
 We will make use of both the transfer map and toggle descriptions of $\NAR$.